-1The obvious generalization to n generations applies.
+$^{^{1}}$ The obvious generalization to n generations applies.

-$^{^{2}}$ While some optimizations and collectors may need additional information, it can be added to the trace file so that the majority of simulations do not need to process it.
+2While some optimizations and collectors may need additional information, it can be added to the trace file so that the majority of simulations do not need to process it.
 Since most GC algorithms use only this information, here we assume only this minimal information.